How to manage stress in consulting

 Learn to work well

-I risk stating the obvious, but first, you must learn to work well in consulting and learn the basic consulting toolkit.
-Until you do that, you'll always be prone and vulnerable to higher levels of stress, and no amount of coping and managing will help.
+Until you do that, you'll always be vulnerable to higher levels of stress, and no coping will help.

 Many new hires believe it takes years to master the consulting toolkit and that success hinges on unusual talent and luck.
-However, they often lack a structured approach to learning and rely mostly on chance.
+But, they often lack a structured approach to learning and rely mostly on chance.

 Not Everything is About You

-Grasping this simple truth greatly helped me.
 If a partner snaps at you, makes a negative remark, or gives you a particular look, it's likely not about you or your performance.

-People grapple with their problems and dramas.
-Partners are under tremendous stress and pressure.
+Partners live under tremendous stress and pressure.
 Your actions alone aren't significant enough to upset these battle-hardened, thick-skinned people.

 Not Giving a F*ck

-There is a whole genre of books talking about not giving a F*ck.
 The most popular one is "The Subtle Art of Not Giving a F*ck."
-I haven't read it myself, but I read "Letting Go: The Pathway of Surrender," which was helpful.
-If you haven't explored these books, they might benefit you.
+I haven't read it myself, but I read "Letting Go: The Pathway of Surrender," which was very helpful.
+If you haven't read these books, they might benefit you.

 Avoid toxic people

-Toxic people can be the largest sources of stress in our lives.
 Some individuals are just inherently douchebags and assholes, and avoiding such people is often the best strategy.

 You may not always be free to avoid toxic individuals, especially early in your career.
-However, the next time you evaluate the pros and cons of working with such people, consider the full impact of stress on your life and determine if the trade-off is worth it.
+But, the next time you evaluate the pros and cons of working with such people, consider the full impact of stress on your life and determine if the trade-off is worth it.

 Meditation

-Meditation is probably the most effective technique in terms of effort and impact.
 I turned to it during some of my most challenging times, around the same period I used BJJ to cope with stress.
-For some reason, I only use meditation when going through particularly tough periods in my life.

 Journalling

-I've been journaling for a long time.
 Putting thoughts on paper has a therapeutic effect and helps clear the mind.
-Writing these posts in this newsletter is one way I cope with my stress.
+Writing these posts on this website is another way for me to cope with my stress.

 Internal Supporter

-Our internal voice is often our harshest critic.
-It knows all our mistakes and embarrassing moments and tends to dwell on them.
+He knows all our mistakes and embarrassing moments and tends to dwell on them.

 Of course, I try to do this internally.
 Saying it out loud would sound very weird.